 These developments in global financial structure, and the risks associated with OEFs, point to the importance of understanding the behavior of mutual funds in the international context, and in particular with respect to EMEs.
 This paper addresses the question of what drives capital flows intermediated by mutual funds, disentangling capital flows resulting from investor behavior and those resulting from fund manager allocation in order to analyze the distinct factors relevant to each.
-This research can contribute to and inform the broader debate about opportunities and challenges arising from investment funds, the fastest growing component of non-bank financial intermediation.((Kaufmann, 2020))
+We hypothesize that managers as specialized investment professionals add value through the fund investment strategy, and in practice this will mean differentiated sensitivities to push and pull factors.
+For example, a fund manager with a global mandate and an investment strategy committed to investing in EMEs over the long term, may take advantage of portfolio investor flight from EMEs to increase her allocation because of attractive market pricing.
+In this case the manager allocation decisions provide a contrary and stabilizing effect on flows.

-We first present case studies using our investor flows and manager allocation measures of capital flows to highlight the importance of each channel.
-Using regression analysis, we test the effect of push (global or external) and pull (domestic) factors, highlighted in the capital flows literature, on investor flows and fund manager reallocation.
+For illustrative evidence that fund managers are driven by different factors than investors, we first present two case studies, Hungary and the Taper Tantrum, using our investor flows and manager allocation measures of capital flows via these channels.
+Next, using regression analysis, we test the effect of push (global or external) and pull (domestic) factors, highlighted in the capital flows literature, on investor flows and fund manager reallocation.
 We then extend the econometric model to include fund-level institutional factors, alongside the push/pull variables, in order to test their influence on manager allocation.
 We include the institutional features of mutual funds discussed in the asset manager literature: liquidity, leverage and benchmark inclusion effects.
 We also introduce and test for a "safe-haven" effect: during periods of high global risk aversion, managers may allocate towards "safer" EMEs.
-Finally, we analyze whether our results generalize across funds that vary in the intensity of their exposure to EMEs.
+Finally, we analyze whether our results generalize across funds that vary in their degree of specialization, measured as the intensity of their exposure to EMEs.